 More research and a gender sensitive, rights-based strategies are thus urgently required.
 ReGHID’s overall vision is therefore to generate knowledge useful in decision-making, policy and practice in Central and South America, and give voice to displaced women and girls by strengthening their agency and placing them at the centre of knowledge production.

-– identify the sexual and reproductive health needs of women and adolescent girls displaced from Central America to Mexico and from Venezuela to Brazil and Colombia;
+– identifies the sexual and reproductive health needs of women and adolescent girls displaced from Central America to Mexico and from Venezuela to Brazil and Colombia;

-– analyse the challenges that displaced women and girls face in relation to SRH;
+– analyses the challenges that displaced women and girls face in relation to SRH;

-– produce awareness and guiding material in support of women and adolescent girls’ SRH during displacement.
+– produces awareness and guiding material in support of women and adolescent girls’ SRH during displacement.